michael-mcmasters/Twitter-Clone-Angular/README.md

 # Twitter Clone

-This is Twitter clone built in Angular that I worked on over the summer before starting at Code Differently.
-I used FontAwesome and Angular Material for the icons, RxJS and CSS variables for the dark theme / light theme toggle, and then added hover transitions, sticky scrollable sidebars, styled input fields and made the site completely responsive.
+This is a project I worked on over the summer before starting at Code Differently.
 My goal was to create a near pixel perfect clone without taking shortcuts to really understand CSS and to learn TypeScript.
 I found myself really enjoying both, especially TypeScript, because of its similarity to strongly-typed programming languages such as Java and C# which I also love using.

-There are still a few more things I want to add but I'm really excited about how it's coming out!
+The project uses FontAwesome and Angular Material for its icons.
+And RxJS and CSS variables for the dark theme / light theme toggle.
+In the GIFs below you can see examples of hover transitions, sticky scrollable sidebars, styled input fields and a completely responsive design.

 ## To Run
 ```